How Many Feet In 180 Cm

 According to a survey conducted by the National Institute of Standards and Technology (NIST), a majority of Americans are familiar with both metric and imperial units, but they still prefer using the imperial system for everyday measurements.
 The survey also found that younger generations are more comfortable with the metric system than older generations, suggesting a potential shift in attitudes over time.

 In the scientific community, the metric system is universally used for research and publications.
 This standardization facilitates collaboration and ensures accuracy in data analysis.
-However, in some engineering and construction fields in the United States, both metric and imperial units are used, often requiring engineers and architects to be proficient in both systems.
+On the flip side, in some engineering and construction fields in the United States, both metric and imperial units are used, often requiring engineers and architects to be proficient in both systems.

 Professional Insights